fbpx

 1. How do you define success?

-For me, success is all round.
-To be accomplished in my work, to have a happy family life, good health, have enough money to live comfortably and most importantly, peace of mind.
+For me, success is all around.
+To be accomplished in my work, to have a happy family life, good health, have enough money to live comfortably and most importantly, have peace of mind.

 1. Who has been your greatest inspiration?

-1. What is your favorite aspect of your job?
+1. What is your favourite aspect of your job?

 The training bit.
-I genuinely enjoy it, especially because we use a simulation where participants run real business.
-It’s fun to see the competitiveness, and the learning that results from being fully immersed.
+I genuinely enjoy it, especially because we use a simulation where participants run real businesses.
+It’s fun to see the competitiveness and the learning that results from being fully immersed.

 1. What would you say are the key elements to being successful?